devnull69x/docker-full-stack/README.md

 composer update
 ```

-Logout from your backend and login again.
-This will create the necessary tables for the plugin to work.
-You have now installed Devnull.Main!
-Enjoy!!!
+Logout from your backend anfrakc

 ## Features ###
-- Manage navigation for devnull.robot
-- Manage navigation for devnull.seo
-- Manage navigation for devnull.cookies

 | Function      | mgt/worker-server1    |  worker-server2   |
 | :------------ | :------:              | :------:          |
 | redis-master  |  :yes:                |  :no:       |